 - ▶ docname is the name of the LATEX file be written to - options may be used, e.g., to specify folders for log files and graphs and determine the rules for naming the files.
-Furthermore, the default behavior of the texdoc stlog (see below) can be set. - texdoc init can be applied repeatedly within a do-file (omitting docname) to change the settings between different sections of the do-file. - The command texdoc close closes the LATEX document.
-As texdoc do automatically closes the LATEX document, texdoc close is usually not needed.
+Furthermore, the default behavior of the texdoc stlog (see below) can be set. - texdoc init can be applied repeatedly within a do-file (omitting docname) to change the settings between different sections of the do-file. - ▶ If texdoc init is omitted, texdoc do will automatically initialize the output document using the name of the do-file.